 leaders of equality through arts and performance

-Youth previously without the means to learn the performing arts and receive mentoring are now deeply invested in both the process and performance of art-as-activism.
-LEAP students are graduating and moving on to prestigious colleges and conservatories – some in the arts, and some in other areas.
+Those previously without the means to learn the performing arts and receive mentoring are now deeply invested in both the process and performance of art-as-activism.
+LEAP participants graduate and move on to prestigious colleges and conservatories – some in the arts, and some in other areas.
 Other LEAP participants are active members in their high schools’ Gay-Straight Alliances and have brought theater and dance back to their own schools by spearheading after school clubs and assisting in stage productions.

-Join Pioneer Winter Collective's LEAP program and partnering organization SAVE for two workshops that aim to promote community awareness and togetherness.
-Both of the workshops offered (you may RSVP for both or choose one) are open to the public in order to facilitate an environment that encourages intergenerational and intercultural dialogue and empowerment.
+Pioneer Winter Collective's LEAP program partnered with service organization SAVE for two workshops that aimed to promote community awareness and togetherness.
+Both of the workshops offered were open to the public in order to facilitate an environment that encouraged intergenerational and intercultural dialogue and empowerment.

 live performance documentation

 Hunter Huseby is a junior attending iPreparatory Academy in Downtown Miami.
 She has been involved with Leaders of Equality through Arts and Performance (LEAP) for two years, and helped realize LEAP's 1st Annual Summit: Youth Leaders for Equality.
 Hunter performs spoken word, and she is focused mainly on LGBTQ+ rights and gender equality in her poetry.
 She identifies as bisexual and has a passion for LGBTQ+ rights.
 Hunter is the president of iPreparatory's SAGA (Sexuality and Gender Alliance) and she strives to promote education and acceptance in her school.